MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/enable-auto-assign-conversations.md

 Some customer conversation requests, such as those coming from a Facebook or an SMS channel, might not need an immediate response because of a longer service-level agreement (SLA).
 For such requests, you can enable the auto-assign option in notification templates.
 When an incoming notification appears, the conversation is assigned to the agent automatically, either instantly or after the timeout period elapses.

 > [!IMPORTANT]
-> The auto-assign feature is not available in Omnichannel for Customer Service on Unified Service Desk.
+> The auto-assign feature is not supported in Omnichannel for Customer Service on Unified Service Desk.

 ## Enable conversations to be assigned automatically